Abneyus/ModSync/README.md

 Yes.

 ## Why are you including some strange FTP library?
-Because there is a bug in the python provided FTP library where it wont work with microsoft FTP servers with SSL.
-See[http://www.sami-lehtinen.net/blog/python-32-ms-ftps-ssl-tls-lockup-fix], I basically just implemented that guy's fix.
+Because there is a bug in the python provided FTP library where it wont work with Microsoft FTP servers with SSL.
+[See](http://www.sami-lehtinen.net/blog/python-32-ms-ftps-ssl-tls-lockup-fix), I basically just implemented that guy's fix.